Maxlinn/Maxlinn/README.md

 - You don't stop doing things because you grow old.
 You grow old because you stop doing things. *@TinyAdapter*
 - Everything seems easy when someone told you how.
-- Better early than late, better late than never.
+- Done is better than perfect.

 ## Taste